top of page

 My achievements up to this point are closely connected to my parents, who instilled in me faith and resilience; my life partner, who walks with me each day; my supportive family and friends, who cheer me on; and my healthcare professionals, including those dedicated to advancing cancer treatments and lifestyle choices through research.

 This is my 150th Blog post!
-I am grateful to all of you for following me on this journey, standing with me as we tackle the obstacles that come our way, and helping us survive and thrive so that we can live our best lives.
+I am grateful to all of you for following me on this journey, standing with me as we tackle the obstacles that come our way, and helping us survive and thrive to live our best lives.

 ."